|

 Growing plants from woody cuttings

 Wreath Making 101.
 Participants are shown how to bend fresh grapevines into shape for wreaths, then decorate with a variety of herbs such as Artemisia, moss, pinecones, and other natural seed pods.
+Should be taught in the fall, any time from September until before Christmas.
 As needed, we will use thin wire to secure items to the base.
+Capacity 10 people.
 Materials cost $15 per person to be paid to the instructor

 Wreath Making 201.
 Participants will be given a small wreath shape and shown how to secure dried rosebuds, other fragrant herbs and spices, to make a Valentine's Day themed mini-wreath.
-Materials cost $25 per person, to be paid to the instructor Capacity 10 people.
+The rose buds come from Rosa rugosa, the beach rose.
+They are harvested in June and dehydrated, stored in special containers until needed.
+They hold a remarkable fragrance.
+Capacity 10 people.
+Materials cost $25 per person, to be paid to the instructor

 |